Furigana: Usage

 Furigana indicates the pronunciation above the kanji for the names of three stations on the Seibu Railway: (Higashi-Fushimi), (Musashi-Seki), and (Seibu-Yagisawa).
 The sign also includes romaji below the kanji for each station.

 Furigana are most commonly used in works for children, who may not have sufficiently advanced reading skills to recognize the kanji, but can understand the word when written phonetically in hiragana.
 Because children learn hiragana before katakana, in books for very young children, there are hiragana－furigana next to the katakana characters.
 It is common to use furigana on all kanji characters in works for young children.
-This is called sōrubi (総ルビ) in Japanese.
+This is called (総ルビ, sōrubi) in Japanese.

-Numeric characters used for counting (e.g. 二/2 ni-hon "two long things"; 2つめ futatsume "second"; 二/2 dai-ni kan "book 2"; 2ページ ni-pēji "page 2"; etc.) are usually not tagged with furigana.
-Exceptions include a few cases such as 一人/1人 hitori "one person" and 二人/2人 futari "two people", which may be tagged with separate kana for each character (/), or non-separated kana for the whole word (/), depending on the style of the publisher in question; or characters for numerals greater than 1,000 (千), such as 万 (10,000), 億 (100,000,000), etc. Numeric words in established compounds (e.g. ippo "step"; hitome "sight; attention"), however, are generally tagged with furigana.
+Numeric characters used for counting (e.g. 二/2 ni-hon 'two long things'; 2つめ hepburn 'second'; 二/2 dai-ni kan 'book 2'; 2ページ hepburn "page 2"; etc.) are usually not tagged with furigana.
+Exceptions include a few cases such as 一人/1人 hitori 'one person' and 二人/2人 futari 'two people', which may be tagged with separate kana for each character (/), or non-separated kana for the whole word (/), depending on the style of the publisher in question; or characters for numerals greater than 1,000 (千), such as 万 (10,000), 億 (100,000,000), etc. Numeric words in established compounds (e.g. ippo 'step'; hitome 'sight; attention'), however, are generally tagged with furigana.